baardev/longanim/PROJECTS/boat/README.md

 Symlink or rename these folders to just `POSE_??`, as that is what `1_anim.json` is looking for.

 edit `PROJECTS/boat/1_anim.json` and adjust settings

+There MUST be two fiels in the inoput directory (which in this case is also the output directory", named `IMAGE01.png`, and `IMAGE02.png`.
+They are jus there to allow stubs in the fields which will get replaced.

 Run